Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 So now that all the introduction stuff is out of the way we can look into the actual strategies and systems that we can use to generate a profit from the markets.

-A few notes before we get started: There are thousands of methods to make profitable trades but we are always looking for causation, what causes a market to produce a specific result.
+A few notes before we get started.
+To generate profitable trades, we are always looking for causation ie what causes a market to produce a specific result.

 In the next few chapters I am going to be talking about not only the methods that I recommend and a few basic trading strategies to get started, but I am also going to be talking about how to build your own strategy which is where you can build massive amounts of wealth.